We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

 - Swimming: 3,8km on the lake of Matemale

 - Race on foot: 42,2 km (+ elevation 700m)

-The triathletes start the competition at the 5: 30 in the morning at the lake of Matemale where the 3,8km are made and then face what is possibly the toughest cycling segment of all the Ironmans.
+The triathletes start the competition at 5:30 in the morning at the Matemale lake where they perform the 3,8km and then face what is possibly the hardest cycling segment of all ironmans.

-The first port is the Col de la Quillane, followed by Col de la Llose, Col de Creu, Port de Pailhères, Col de la Chioula, Col de Garavel, and Col des Hares until returning to Angles where the marathon begins around the lake of Matemale where the first 10km run.
+The first port is Col de la Quillane, followed by Col de la Llose, Col de Creu, Port de Pailhères, Col de la Chioula, Col de Garavel, and Col des Hares until returning to Angles where the marathon around the lake begins from Matemale where the first 10km are run.

-Afterwards, we cross Angles and start the ascent until the km 23 towards the Vallsera lake where the turning point is located.
-After finishing the descent, the last 13km also flow around the lake of Matemale.
+Later Angles is crossed and the ascent begins until km 23 in the direction of the Vallsera lake where the turning point is located.
+After finishing the descent, the last 13km also run around the Matemale lake.

 - Location: Chamonix-Mont-Blanc (France)

 - Swimming: 3,8km on the Lake of Livigno